 DID MY CHILDREN ENJOY THEIR VISIT?

 Absolutely.
 If your kids like dinosaurs, this is a very special place and has some jaw-dropping displays.
+We have been to the museum a few times now, and it is one of our favorites.
+My youngest son looks forward to seeing a huge dinosaur footprint: when he was little he fit entirely inside it and in subsequent visits likes to see how much he has grown compared to it.
 One of my sons loved the Deinosuchus display, it is a very impressive ancient crocodilian.
 There are a lot of programs for kids at the museum, be sure to check their website for event times before you arrive.

 Rating Aspects of the Museum’s Dinosaur Displays: